-Stationary infusion pumps may be a benefit when the infusion rate must be more consistent and cannot be obtained with gravity drainage.
+[Revised] Stationary infusion pumps may be a benefit when the infusion rate must be more consistent and cannot be obtained with gravity drainage.
 Ambulatory infusion pumps may be a benefit when the length of infusion is greater than two hours, the client must be involved in activities away from home, and when the infusion rate must be more consistent and cannot be obtained with gravity drainage.
-Elastomeric infusion pumps may be a benefit for short-term use when the caregiver cannot administer the infusion by pump.
+Elastomeric infusion pumps may be a benefit for short-term use when the client or the caregiver cannot administer the infusion by pump.
 Dial flow regulators are a benefit and are incorporated into IV extension sets or IV tubing.
 Elastomeric devices may be reimbursed using procedure codes A4305 and A 4306.

-Rental of an infusion pump may be prior authorized on a monthly basis for a maximum of four months per lifetime.
+[Revised] Rental of an infusion pump may be prior authorized on a monthly basis for a maximum of 10 months per lifetime, with the same provider.
+Rentals for the same infusion pump exceeding 10 months with the same provider within a one-year period will be considered purchased.
 Purchase of an infusion pump (ambulatory or stationary) may be prior authorized with documentation of medical necessity that supports repeated IV administration for a chronic condition.